-Datum.
-In non-tidal waters the height of water level above Chart Datum must be subtracted from the charted elevation to give actual elevation at a particular time.

-Radar echoes from overhead power cables appear on the scan as a single echo always at right angles to the line of the cable.
+- submarine cable or pipeline signs onshore and look for overhead cables across any waterway.
+Installation may occur without proper notification in which case it is possible that Notices to Mariners are not issued and dangers are not charted. - Radar echoes from overhead power cables appear on the scan as a single echo always at right angles to the line of the cable.
 Therefore, it can be incorrectly identified as the radar echo of a vessel on a steady bearing or collision course.
-If avoiding action is attempted the echo remains on a constant bearing moving to the same side of the channel as the vessel altering course.

-Magnetic compass and power cables. - Submarine or overhead power cables carrying direct current can cause deflection of the magnetic compass needle in vessels passing over or under them.
-The amount of deflection depends on the amount of electric current and the angle the direction of the cable makes with the magnetic meridian.

-Paired cables laid within 1.5 m of each other and in which the current is running in opposite directions can cause deflections of up to 2° if the compass is within 20 m of the cable.

-Single cables carrying currents of $1\,000$ amperes can cause needle deflections of more than 2° when the compass is within 150 m and can increase to 90° or more in shallow water when the distance is within 10 m.
+If avoiding action is attempted the echo remains on a constant bearing moving to the same side of the channel as the vessel altering course. - 84 Magnetic compass and power cables. - Submarine or overhead power cables carrying direct current can cause deflection of the magnetic compass needle in vessels passing over or under them.
+The amount of deflection depends on the amount of electric current and the angle the direction of the cable makes with the magnetic meridian. - Paired cables laid within 1.5 m of each other and in which the current is running in opposite directions can cause deflections of up to 2° if the compass is within 20 m of the cable. - Single cables carrying currents of 1 000 amperes can cause needle deflections of more than 2° when the compass is within 150 m and can increase to 90° or more in shallow water when the distance is within 10 m.
 Small vessels with an auto-pilot reliant upon a magnetic sensor may experience a large course alteration when crossing such a cable in shallow water.